ppi-ag/deep-sampler/README.md

 # Build integration tests with JUnit and DeepSampler!

 DeepSampler is a stubbing tool for integration tests.
 It is designed to stub methods that are hidden behind long reference-chains __deep__ inside the tested compound.
-Since integration tests often need vast amounts of testdata, DeepSampler is able to __record__ the testdata from a running test.
+Since integration tests often need vast amounts of testdata, DeepSampler is also able to __record__ the testdata from a running test.
 We call this testdata __samples__.
 The recorded samples can be "replayed" by DeepSampler's stubs.

 Let's say, we want to test a compound consisting of numerous classes and somewhere deep inside the compound is one class, a DAO, that reads